zengchen1024/test-infra/README.md

 [![GoDoc](https://godoc.org/github.com/kubernetes/test-infra?status.svg)](https://godoc.org/github.com/kubernetes/test-infra)
 [![Build status](https://prow.k8s.io/badge.svg?jobs=post-test-infra-bazel)](https://testgrid.k8s.io/sig-testing-misc#post-bazel)

+This repository was forked from [k8s test-infra](https://github.com/kubernetes/test-infra).
+Thanks for their work!
+This repository is aimed to change prow to work on more git providers such as gitee.

 This repository contains tools and configuration files for the testing and automation needs of the Kubernetes project.